CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Lab 2 - A Comparison of Teaching Strategies.md

 $p = P(F^* > F^{df_{ER}-df_{EF}}_{df_{EF}} = F^2_{174}) > 0.25$

-Our $p$ value being $> 0.05$ means that there is no strong evidence to reject the null hypothesis​.
+Our $p$ value being $> 0.25$ means that there is no strong evidence to reject the null hypothesis​.
 In other words, the four-mean model is sufficient to explain the variability in the response

+If we assume $\alpha = 0.05$
+$p>\alpha$ at the given signifgance level we fail to reject the null hypothesis that there is a signifigant difference of taking quizzes or not on midterm scores